evidentlyai/evidently/docs/book/monitoring/add_project.md

 {% endtabs %}

 **Project ID**.
 Once you run `create_project`, you will see the Project ID.
 You can later use it to reference the Project.
-You can also copy the Project ID directly from the UI: it appears above the monitoring dashboard.
+You can also copy the Project ID directly from the UI: it appears above the monitoring Dashboard.

 ## Add a Team Project